-Unlike the QT110 device, the internal threshold level is fixed at one of two setting as determined by Table 1-1.
-These setting are fixed with respect to the internal reference level, which in turn can move in accordance with the drift compensation mechanism.
+The internal threshold level is fixed at one of two setting as determined by Table 1-1.
+These settings are fixed with respect to the internal reference level, which in turn will move in accordance with the drift compensation mechanism.